clustergarage/janus/README.md

 Located under:
 - `examples/*`

-Provides sample configurations to create and monitor JanusWatchers with various applications that will be outlined in the [examples](https://clustergarage.io/janus/docs/examples/) documentation.
+Provides sample configurations to create and monitor JanusGuards with various applications that will be outlined in the [examples](https://clustergarage.io/janus/docs/examples/) documentation.

 ## Helm Repository